50/50 Child Custody in Albany

 What are Some Benefits of 50/50 Shared Custody?

 One of the benefits of 50/50 shared custody is that each parent can still spend a significant amount of time with their child.
 The children are getting equal access to both parents and, in certain circumstances, might even be getting more personal time with one parent than they would have if they were all living together.
 In a 50/50 custody situation, this can mean that no one has to pay child support since they are sharing responsibilities already, although there might be occasional exceptions.
-In New York State when 50/50 custody is arranged, the parent who earns more usually pays child support for the other.
+When 50/50 custody is arranged in Albany, the parent who earns more usually pays child support for the other.

 Discuss the Effects of 50/50 Child Custody in Albany with an Attorney